bm4cs/bencode.io/content/posts/2019-01-04-directory-services.md

 Instructs `nss` to consult the local `passwd`, `group` and `shadow` files first, but then defer to Active Directory (or any LDAP store) by consulting `sssd`.

 # PAM (Pluggable Authentication Module)

-PAM is great.
+The infamous pluggable authentication system, that breaks the task of authentication into 4 categories; account, authentication, password and session management.

     # authconfig --enablesssd --enablesssdauth --enablemkhomedir --update

+`pam_faillock.so` keeps a list of failed authentication attempts per user during a specified interval and locks the account if a threshold is hit.
+It stores the failure records into per-user files in the tally directory.
+This can be reset using `faillock`:

+    faillock --user bill --reset

 # Testing

 Now everything just works, you can list out users and groups with `getent`.

 First ensure there are some custom user objects exist in the AD domain.

 ![Active Directory Users](/images/adusers.png "Active Directory Users")

 ## Listing Users